FelixOnline/v2/content/articles/2013-10-4-imperial-men-how-to-talk-about-gender.md

 subtitle: >
   Rory Fenton on gender at Imperial College
 date: "2013-10-04 01:03:18 +0100"

 # Attributes from Felix Online V1
 id: "3805"
 old_path: /comment/3805/imperial-men-how-to-talk-about-gender
 aliases:
  - /comment/3805/imperial-men-how-to-talk-about-gender
+imported: true
+comments:
+ - httpwwwyoutubecomwatchv3GRSbr0EYYUcats and their bedsi remebmer my Dad once spent ages I dont remebmer quite why making a bed for our cat then got REALLY UPSET when she failed to sleep in it she always had at least three on the go at any one time and rotated themcouldnt get the video to run bloody connection will have to come back for that laterhope everythings fine with you                                      b2  b2b0  b3b0 b0   b3

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true